matteoxpo/T13D22/README.md

 | 1<br>abc.txt<br/>1<br/>abc.txt<br/>-1 | Hihi_haha<br/><br/>Hihi_haha<br/><br/> | Hihi_haha`\n` |
 | 1<br>doesnt_exist.t_x_t<br/>1<br/>love.txt<br/>-1 | n/a<br/>i_love_sh21<br/> | i_love_sh21 |

+> Before sending the task, make sure that no unnecessary entries are displayed on the screen.
+There should only be an answer to the task

+***LOADING...***

 > DON'T FORGET!
 All your programs are tested for the style norm and memory leaks.
-Start-up instructions
-> the list of tests is also in the `materials` folder
+Start-up instructions the list of tests is also in the `materials` folder

-***LOADING...***

 ## Quest 2.
 Write your story.